The Regression Fallacy

 Reader Response:

-Dana Brown makes the following objection to the Example:
+A reader makes the following objection to the Example:

-I noticed something I disagree with: in the regression fallacy page, you give, as an example, a tennis player who wins tournaments and then doesn't win.
+I noticed something I disagree with: you give, as an example, a tennis player who wins tournaments and then doesn't win.
 However, the "regression to the mean" occurs because one assumes that luck was involved in the first observation being so far away from the mean.
 This is, strictly speaking, true in all circumstances―but the proportion of luck to skill involved in winning a tennis championship, I suspect, is greatly tipped towards skill.
 Thus, I think it improper to suggest that what "caused" the tennis players to not win again was solely regression to the mean, when the Malaysian prime minister may, in fact, have been right in believing that the winners got spoiled―logically, nothing favors one explanation over the other.

-Regression to the mean will affect any variable that is at least partly random.
-So, even though skill is the primary factor in winning tennis, as long as there is some degree of luck involved, regression to the mean will occur.
+For regression to the mean to occur it isn't necessary that a phenomenon be entirely, or even primarily, random.
+So, even though skill is the primary factor in winning tennis, as long as there is some degree of luck involved, regression to the mean may occur.
 The prime minister might be right about what is causing the champions' playing to deteriorate, but he gives no evidence that the regression is due to the players being spoiled, other than the fact that they regressed.
 That's what makes this an example of the fallacy: the fact that the prime minister concludes that the players are spoiled on no other evidence than the fact that their play got worse, which is to be expected due to regression to the mean.
-This is not a claim about what "caused" the tennis players subsequent losses, since regression to the mean is a statistical, not a causal, phenomenon.